**Read our latest update on how we’re processing applications here.**

 If you would like to refer somebody to WaveLength, please read the guidance notes and fill in our application form.

-Once you’ve filled in the application form (whether typing onto the e-application form or filling in by hand), please post with supporting documents to:
+Once you’ve filled in the application form (whether typing onto the e-application form or filling in by hand), please email the completed form to us at:

 We aim to reply to all applications within ten working days.
 Please make sure that all necessary supporting documents are included, and that the forms are signed.
 We do ask that applications include proof of ID, such as a copy of a birth certificate or passport.
 However, if these documents aren’t available, we recommend contacting the birth certificate replacement service on 0300 123 1837.